ALsJourney/documentation-coolify/docs/get-started/contribute/service.md

 ## Adding a new service template to the Coolify Documentation

-Once your service template is merged into Coolify, add documentation to this repository:
+Once your service template is merged into Coolify, it will be important to also add documentation for it in the Coolify docs.

-1. Add service logo
+In the [Coolify Docs Contribute section](/get-started/contribute/documentation) we explain how to contribute and run the documentation on your own PC.
+As soon as you have your local setup ready, follow these steps to add your new service:

-   - Add the logo under `/docs/public/images/services/`
+1. Add service logo under `/docs/public/images/services/`

 2. Create documentation file